gregv12/pnlapp/README.md

 ## Running the app

-Make sure you have docker installed and running then execute the command
+1. Make sure you have docker installed and running
+2. Clone this repo
+3. execute `docker compose up` in the root of the repo

 ```shell
 docker compose up